-The Finance Division consists of several different functions: Financial Planning, Corporate Accounting, Budget, Payroll Services, and Investment Services.
-The Finance Division is a critical Business Partner for the corporation and assists other departments in collecting, understanding and presenting financial information that assists with effective decision making and improved controls.
-At a high level, the division is responsible for the following:
+The Finance Division consists of several different sections, including Business Administration, Financial Planning, Corporate Accounting, Budget, and Payroll Services.
+Finance assists other departments in collecting, understanding and presenting financial information that assists with effective decision making and improved controls.
+At a high level, Finance is responsible for the following: